Jessica R. Caruso '23, OMS-II | October 22, 2020

 Following the fundamental ‘why' question I proposed, I asked for more tangible plans and ideas for pre-clinical medical students.
-What would the physicians suggest students do in the summer between first and second year?
-As a first year student, I was worried about the time in between years and pulled in directions of simply enjoying my final summer vacation and ensuring I did not fall behind my peers.
+What would the physicians suggest students do in the summer between the first and second year?
+As a first-year student, I was worried about the time in-between years and pulled in direction of simply enjoying my final summer vacation and ensuring I did not fall behind my peers.

 The overwhelming response to this question: RESEARCH.
 Dr. Zarkhin even repeated it four times to drill in the idea that to be a competitive applicant, one needs to do some kind of research during this in-between time.
 Trying to have a balance between research and relaxing offers an enjoyable and productive way to spend your final true summer break.

 Thank you to the alumni for their time!

 These former MU-COM students provided me with a great deal of insight into the intricacies and challenges that accompany dermatology.
 I am grateful for the time they spent responding to me and answering my questions.
 What do MU-COM alumni have to say about dermatology residency?
 Be passionate.
 Do research.
 Persevere.
 Commit.
 Be unique.
 Take initiative.